Vermonster/brn/README.md

 Brief Regimen Notation
 =======================

-Use a structured, short notation as a cononical DSL to describe a regimen.
-The notation should be fully useful on it's face, and instantanly recognizable.
+Use a structured, short notation as a canonical DSL to describe a regimen.
+The notation should be fully useful on it's face, and instantly recognizable.

 In general: